 Quality means different things to different businesses.
 If you’re a car manufacturer, it could be producing the most desirable and reliable vehicles.
 For a hospital, it might be providing the best treatment for each patient, matched with high-quality bedside care.
 Ultimately, quality means performing for your stakeholders–whether that’s customers, shareholders, employees or the public–and continually improving what you do.

-This Thursday 8th November will be the 10th annual World Quality Day, which has become a key event in UK construction, as well as other industries globally.
+World Quality Day recognised annually in November, has become a key event for UK construction, as well as other industries globally.
 The event offers an opportunity to recognise the role everyone plays in building and sustaining trust for all parties.
 Unfortunately, however, quality is not a word often tightly associated with UK construction.
 The industry’s reputation has been badly damaged, with high profile incidents like the tragedy at Grenfell Tower, closure of 17 schools in Edinburgh and the collapse of construction giant Carillion weakening public trust.

 Nevertheless, there is a significant appetite for change in construction, and higher quality could not only rebuild trust but improve firms’ competitiveness and productivity, through reduced rework.
 So why does quality remain such a challenge–and how can firms use technology to enhance their performance?